stkterry/disinterest/README.md

 * Manage, create, and delete pin collections

 ## Pins
-* Individual elements that link to sites of interest
+* Individual elements that link to sites of disinterest
 * Contains comments, links to related pins, total pins from other users

 # Technology